tducasse/go-instabot/README.md

 ## How to run
 This is it!
 You now have two options :
-1. Run it in the Go playground ; in a terminal, go to the folder where instabot.go is located, then execute :
+1. Run it in the Go playground

+   In a terminal, go to the folder where instabot.go is located, then execute :

    `go run instabot.go`

-2. Build and install the script as a new command ; in a terminal, write :
+2. Build and install the script as a new command

+   In a terminal, write :

    `go install github.com/tducasse/go-instabot.go`